How to Design an Ad Campaign

 - Internet advertising

-As discussed in Choosing a Method of Advertisement for a Business, choosing the media in which to advertise should be based on where the target audience is.
+Choosing the media in which to advertise should be based on where the target audience is.
 Target audiences are selected based on their demographics.
 When targeting business-to-business (B2B) customers, business demographics are used.

 Take a look at the media's media kit (sometimes called a rate card) for details on their audience, available advertising opportunities and costs.